Ondangwa

-Ondangwa is the district capital of the Ondangwa electoral constituency.

 Economy and infrastructure

+Since independence, the government has promoted industry in the north of Namibia, to create jobs and improve the infrastructure.
+Rössing Foundation, Kayec and Cosdec are the three vocational skills schools training young people in building maintenance, sewing, cooking, and Internet Technology.
+The Oluno Correctional Facility in Ondangwa is one of Namibia's seven major prisons.

-Ondangwa features various shopping centre, a large open market, and several tourism facilities.
-There are also shopping centres such as Gwashamba mall, Yetu complex, Ondangwa Industrial Park, Time Square Mall, Sun Square mall, Andimba Toivo yaToivo Complex, Three Sisters Mall and others.
-Many local authorities for the Oshana and Oshikoto regions are seated in the town, e.g. the Ministry of Education and Police.
-Onandjokwe State Hospital is situated nearby.
+Ondangwa features various shopping centres, a large open market, and several tourist facilities.
+The shopping centres are Gwashamba mall, Yetu complex, Ondangwa Industrial Park, Time Square Mall, Sun Square mall, Andimba Toivo yaToivo Complex, Three Sisters Mall and others.
+The local authorities for the Oshana and Oshikoto regions are based in the town, e.g. the Ministry of Education and the Police.
+The Onandjokwe State Hospital is situated nearby.